LucaPrete/gerrit-counter/src/main/resources/Documentation/config.md

 Database requirements
 ---------------------
 The database needs to be a PostgreSQL database, version 9.X.
-It's required a table (see below for custom table and columns names) with three columns.
+It's required a table made of three or more columns, depending on what the user want to keep track of.
+Here is the list of the columns needed:
+- `date` (mandatory): to register the date for a certain action.
+The column must be of type date.
-The first column is used to track the clones dates and must be of type `date`.
+- `repository` (mandatory): to keep track of the specific repository name.
+It must be of type `varchar`.
-The second column is used to track the number of clones for a specific repository and it must be of type `integer`.
+- `clones-counter` (optional): in case the user want to keep track of the number of repositories clones.
+It must be of type `integer`.
-The third column is used to keep track the name of the repository cloned and it must be of type `varchar`.
+- `updates-counter` (optional): in case the user want to keep track of the number of repositories updates (fetches, pull operations).
+The column must be of type `integer`.

 It's strongly suggested to use as the primary key the date and the repository fields.

 Configuration